EGI-Federation/documentation/content/en/internal/configuration-database/faq/_index.md

 ---
-title: "HOW TOs and FAQs"
+title: "FAQ"
 weight: 30
-description: >-
+type: "docs"
-  HOW TOs and FAQs.
+description: "Frequently Asked Questions"
 ---

 ## I am responsible for a site that has recently entered the EGI infrastructure.
 How do I register it?